jiajun-c/python-learning-of-the-data-and-AI/README.md

 # python-learning-of-the-data-and-AI

 My learning of the AI and data in 2022 winter start from the data.
+## Part zero
+You will need some basic math knowledge like the linear algebra and the Probability Theory
+### 1. 线性代数

 ## Part one the basic data operation